Alford hits winning HR in 15th, Blue Jays beat Orioles 11-10

 Toronto scored twice in the ninth against Shawn Armstrong, tying it at 9.
 Cavan Biggio hit a sacrifice fly and Vladimir Guerrero Jr. drove in pinch-runner Alford with an RBI single, sending it to extra innings.

-Austin Hays homered twice and drove in five runs for Baltimore, who also got homers from Jonathan Villar and Rio Ruiz.
+Austin Hays homered twice and drove in a career-high five runs for Baltimore, who also got homers from Jonathan Villar and Rio Ruiz.

 The Orioles have homered in 17 consecutive games.
 It’s the second-longest active streak in the majors, according to STATS.